VEkh/hottspot-taobot/README.markdown

     * If both prices move down, you make more money on the sell, becuase the basket should move down more than the stock.
     * By hedging, you are trading the spread.

+* Eventually ensure that the move isn't due to headlines

+* You never own a stock pre-trade.
+This strategy is all about relative value.

+* Until you can short, only take the buy side of the trade.

+* Weight the basket order price by corrleation
+  * If will buy $100 shares of MSFT, then I should sell $100 total shares in the the basket.
+  * Allocate the order amount of each stock based on correlation
+  * Before placing an order on the basket stock, look at its relative position to _its_ basket and adjust your order.
+    * If want to sell $30 of basket GOOG, because it seems high compared to its reference stock, but I see that it seems low comapred to _its_ basket, then maybe I should sell $25 instead.

 **Find the Leader**
 * Find a stock amongst the correlated stocks that moves first